On this page

 4. Trigger the action that causes the error

-▎ Tip: Next.js dev mode generates source maps automatically.
-You can debug your original .jsx/.tsx files in DevTools — not the compiled output.
+Tip: Next.js dev mode generates source maps automatically.
+You can debug your original .jsx and .tsx files in DevTools, not the compiled output.
+Line numbers and variable names match your actual code.

 Common Client-Side Errors

-Cause: Component renders differently on server vs client — usually new Date(), Math.random(), or window access during render.
-Fix: move to
+Cause: the component renders differently on server vs client.
+Usually new Date(), Math.random(), or window access during render.
+Move the call to useEffect.
+Full guide: How to Fix the Next.js Hydration Error.

+useState can only be used in a Client Component.
 Add the "use client" directive at the top of the file.

-▎ Fix: Add 'use client' as the very first line of the component file — above all imports.
+Fix: Add 'use client' as the very first line of the component file, above all imports.

 Debugging API Routes